dannydenenberg/the-ae/README.md

 In this simple example, we integrate Apollo seamlessly with [Next.js data fetching methods](https://nextjs.org/docs/basic-features/data-fetching) to fetch queries in the server and hydrate them in the browser.

+## Notes on dev

+* MUST use `async function getServerSideProps()` for apollo graphql requests--b/c if mongodb is changed, the page must reflect the new information
+* schemas should export models using `export default mongoose.models.User || mongoose.model('User', UserSchema)` as to not recreate already created models (which throws errors). [see this](https://stackoverflow.com/questions/19051041/cannot-overwrite-model-once-compiled-mongoose/43761258#43761258)

 ## How to use

 ### Using `create-next-app`